 Oracle Database Data Warehousing Guideto learn how to refresh materialized views

-An optimization technique known as query rewrite transforms a user request written in terms of master tables into a semantically equivalent request that includes materialized views.
+Query rewrite transforms a user request written in terms of master tables into a semantically equivalent request that includes materialized views.

 When base tables contain large amounts of data, computing an aggregate or join is expensive and time-consuming.
 Because materialized views contain precomputed aggregates and joins, query rewrite can quickly answer queries using materialized views.